Kriesse/urbanraum/_workshops/action-theater-improvisation.md

 description_en: |
   Action Theater™ is an improvisational physical theater training and performance method.
 It addresses perception, awareness and the process of change.
 It integrates body and mind and promotes spontaneous and conscious expression.
 We follow the changing contents of our inner and outer awareness and respond to it through movement, vocalization, and speech.
 Fundamental to the practice of Action Theater™  to achieve more presence on stage and in life.

-  This series consists of four workshops each dedicated to a topic.
+  This series consists of different workshops each dedicated to a topic.

   *Change / February 17th, 2018*
   *Memory / March 18th, 2018*